 |Sunday||6 AM to 12 PM & 3 PM to 8 PM|

-During normal days we can find fewer devotees in the temple.
+During regular days we can find fewer devotees in the temple.
 All festivals are celebrated in Chaya Someswara Temple.
-A huge number of devotees visit the temple on:
+A considerable number of devotees visit the temple on:

 - Maha Shivaratri (Feb or March)

 The temple is 4 km from Nalgonda; the pilgrims can stay at Hotels and Lodges in Nalgonda.

 Rajiv Gandhi International Airport, Hyderabad is the nearest airport to reach the temple.

 Nalgonda Railway station is 3 km from the temple.
 And the railway lines are connected to all the major cities in India.

 As Nalgonda is very near, buses are available at any time to reach the temple.